-- Split Ratio This field is enabled under the following conditions: - a.
-Mode is set to PTV Split or CT Split. - b.
-The Split Flow check box is selected. - c.
-On the associated Carrier mode, Flow Mode is set to either Constant Flow or Programmed Flow.
+- Split Ratio This field is enabled under the following conditions:

+- Mode is set to PTV Split or CT Split.

+- The Split Ratio check box is selected.

 Enter a value in the range of 1-12500.
 The Split Flow entry is adjusted automatically.